 - Scholarship eligibility

-- Details about the forms and documents you will need to submit
+- Forms and documents you will need to submit

 MEXT Scholarship for Research Students: General Category and PGP